 Parkinson's disease (PD)

-Parkinson’s Disease (PD) is a chronic, progressive disorder that affects nerve cells deep in the brain responsible for planning and controlling body movement.
-Dopamine is a chemical used in body movement.
-When the dopamine-producing nerve cells die, symptoms such as tremor, slowness, stiffness, and balance problems begin to occur.
-The cause of Parkinson's is largely unknown, and the disease cannot be cured at this time.
+Parkinson’s disease (PD) is a progressive disorder that affects nerve cells in the brain responsible for body movement.
+When dopamine-producing neurons die, symptoms such as tremor, slowness, stiffness, and balance problems occur.
 Treatments focus on reducing symptoms to enable a more active lifestyle and include medication, diet, exercise, and deep brain stimulation surgery.

 The nervous system & dopamine

-To understand Parkinson's, it is helpful to understand how the nervous system works and how PD affects normal functions (see Anatomy of the Brain).
+To understand Parkinson's, it is helpful to understand how neurons work and how PD affects the brain (see Anatomy of the Brain).

-Nerve cells, or neurons, are the basic building blocks of the nervous system.
-The neuron is responsible for sending and receiving nerve impulses or messages between the body and the brain.
+Nerve cells, or neurons, are responsible for sending and receiving nerve impulses or messages between the body and the brain.
 Try to picture electrical wiring in your home.
 An electrical circuit is made up of numerous wires connected in such a way that when a light switch is turned on, a light bulb will beam.
 Similarly, a neuron that is excited will transmit its energy to neurons that are next to it.

-Neurons have a central cell body attached to slender, branching "arms."
-There are two types of arms: dendrites are like antennae and carry messages, or impulses, to the cell body, while axons carry messages away from the cell body.
+Neurons have a cell body with branching arms, called dendrites, which act like antennae and pick up messages.
+Axons carry messages away from the cell body.
 Impulses travel from neuron to neuron, from the axon of one cell to the dendrites of another, by crossing over a tiny gap between the two nerve cells called a synapse.
-Special chemical messengers called neurotransmitters allow the electrical impulse to cross the gap.
+Chemical messengers called neurotransmitters allow the electrical impulse to cross the gap.

 Neurons talk to each other in the following manner (Fig. 1):